whl36512/iron-postgres-middleware/README.md

 # iron-postgres-middleware

-An attempt to create postgres middleware for the [Iron](https://github.com/iron/iron/) web framework Version 0.2 is an update to https://github.com/martinsp/iron-postgres-middleware/
+An attempt to create postgres middleware for the [Iron](https://github.com/iron/iron/) web framework.

+Version 0.2 is an update to https://github.com/martinsp/iron-postgres-middleware/

 ## Usage